Work Visa

 Applicants must also provide proof of accommodation and financial means.
 In cities like Antwerp and Liège, additional documents related to industry-specific regulations may be required.
 In 2026, Belgium mandated digital submission of documents to improve efficiency.

-a police clearance certificate from the applicant's home country is often required, particularly for long-term permits.This can be a stumbling block for those unfamiliar with the process.
+A police clearance certificate from the applicant's home country is often required, particularly for long-term permits.This can be a stumbling block for those unfamiliar with the process.

 Processing Time, Fees and Success Rates